A-Level Chemistry Rates of Reaction Revision Notes

 Exam Questions

-Describe and explain the factors that affect the rate of a chemical reaction.
+Describe and explain the effect of temperature on the rate of reaction.
 [6 marks]

 6 marksView mark scheme hint▾

-Explain how increasing temperature affects the rate of reaction.
+Explain how concentration affects the rate of reaction.
 [4 marks]

 4 marksView mark scheme hint▾

-What is meant by activation energy?
+What is meant by the term 'rate constant'?
 [2 marks]

 2 marksView mark scheme hint▾